 It is a condition of your lease and responsibility as the legal tenant(s) to be diligent and take steps to make sure the property is heated and kept warm to a level that will reduce the risk of burst pipes caused by freezing temperatures.

 If you are leaving your property at any time during the winter period for holidays or going back home to relatives for the Christmas period, the property should be drained down by a qualified plumber to make sure there is no water in the pipes that could freeze and burst.

 The following is a list of some precautions you can take but it is by no means extensive.
 Make sure you know where the stop cock is so you can turn the water off in an emergency.

-It is more economical to have the heating on for long spells at a low setting than turning it on and off for short spells with the thermostat at a high temperature.
+- It is more economical to have the heating on for long spells at a low setting than turning it on and off for short spells with the thermostat at a high temperature.
 If you get a burst pipe turn the water off at the stop cock immediately and call a plumber.
 If it is out of hours and you cannot get the water to shut off contact an out of hours emergency plumber, please let the plumber know.
-If your property if managed by Belvoir or by your landlord directly, properties managed by Belvoir Stirling you should call Stirling Plumbers on 07711320662.
+If your property is managed by Belvoir you should call Stirling Plumbers on 07711320662.

 - If your rent is paid directly to Belvoir, your property is managed by Belvoir.
 If it is paid to the landlord then you should contact your landlord for instruction.

 - If you live in a flat it is worthwhile getting your neighbours contact numbers in case either of you need to get in touch if you have a water leak.

 - If you have a leak in your ceiling from above it is best to release the water by putting a couple of small holes using a screwdriver.
 This is so the water doesn’t build up and potentially bring the whole ceiling down due to the weight of the water.